Five areas to watch as banks report their Q3 earnings

 Over the last two years, many banks' earnings have been plagued by a combination of elevated deposit costs and muted loan demand.

-JPMorgan Chase, Wells Fargo and Bank of New York Mellon will be first to deliver their results, followed next week by Citigroup, Bank of America, Goldman Sachs and other large and regional banks.
+JPMorgan Chase, Wells Fargo and Bank of New York Mellon were the first to deliver their results, followed this week by Citigroup, Bank of America, Goldman Sachs and other large and regional banks.

 While analysts expect net interest income to improve eventually as a result of the Fed's pivot to rate cuts, they also anticipate that banks will report near-term pressure in that area.
 As rates start to come down, there will likely be a gap between the timing of when loans and deposits reprice, they argue.